raspberrypilearning/how-are-you/en/step_3.md

 --- task ---

 + Run the program again.
 Is it working as you want it to?
 If so, why not try it out on a friend or family member?
-Share the project link or search for the [How are you] (https://learning-admin.raspberrypi.org/en/projects/how-are-you) project.
+Share the project link or search for [How are you](https://rpf.io/how-are-you-on) project.

 --- /task ---